yonghl1018/Project-1/README.md

 **Assigned Task to the Team member **

-1. How does inflation affect purchasing habits - Payal Dhillon
+1. How does inflation affect purchasing habits - Payal Dhillon (Alisha)
 2. How do grocery prices and minimum wages relate to Inflation- Yonghao Liu
 3. How does inflation affect labor market -  Termeh Mohebbie
 4. How does inflation affect real estate market - Md Mohsin Rana